rekhavulli/sauce-selenium-testng/README.md

 # saucedemo-selenium-testng

-This is Automation test suite is to automate Saucedemo website.
+This is Automation test suite to automate Saucedemo website.

 Approch Used for Automation:

 I have used TestNG + Selenium for the automation of the workflow.

+The frame work used is Page Object Model.

 Opened the Saucedemo website and logged into the website.
+This is the Page Object File for the landing screen -(SauceDemoLandingPage.java)

 Sorted the items with price low to high.
+This is the Page Object File for the sorting the item with low to high -(SauceDemoProductPage.java)

-Added to two items to the shopping and asserted that the items in the shopping cart.
+Added two items to the shopping cart and asserted the items in the shopping cart.
+This is the Page Object File for adding items to the cart  -(SauceDemoProductPage.java)

 Removed an item from the shopping cart and then continue shopping.
+This is the Page Object File for removing the item from the cart -SauceDemoCartPage.java

 Added another item to the shopping cart.

 While checkout, Asserted the purchasing items are correct and total price of the items.

 Completed the order.

 If a acceptence criteria is not met then the test is failed with required message and control is passed to next test